 Eating an all-raw diet certainly wouldn’t hurt and could only help as long as you consider the issues I’ve mentioned above.
 Coincidently, one of them is ensuring enough iodine because, without enough, your thyroid gland cannot operate normally, and if it’s not operating normally, it’s physiologically impossible to have normal hormone levels, and that can cause a whole host of issues.

 Since I’ve gone raw, I’ve noticed some eyelashes in my bottom row have grown inward.
 The condition is called trichiasis.
 I have to pluck them out, irritating the eyelids, every few weeks because they bat the pupil.
 Any idea what this is about?

 Proper hair growth is dependent on a number of nutrients, iodine being a major one.
 When we go raw and forgo all processed food, we also forgo any nutrient fortification, and if those nutrients are not in the raw foods we then eat and in the amounts we were getting, as is often the case, we can go downhill in some respects while improving in others at the same time (because of increased nerve energy and decreased burdens), which obviously can make it very difficult to do a differential diagnosis, especially if the person doing the diagnosing isn’t aware of the nutrient connection.
 If it were me in your shoes, I’d seek the counsel of someone knowledgeable in this area.
 The symptom you mentioned is unlikely to be the only symptom, and since some symptoms can go unnoticed for quite some time, even seemingly harmless symptoms should be treated as if it were a CHECK ENGINE light on your car’s dash.

-Watch a Fruit-Powered Video interview with Don
+Watch a Fruit-Powered Video Interview with Don Bennett